lucksd356/Flask-Angular-Universal-Demo/README.md

 1. Change the host address for Flask RESTapi:
     - Edit *target* in *proxy.config.json*
+    - Edit the proxy address for the *serve:prerender* command in package.json

 2. Edit *static.paths.ts* to specify routes for prerendering